S.C. Salgueiros: Golden years

 From the 1930s, when the national leagues commenced, to the 1970s, Sport Comércio e Salgueiros was a mainstay of the Second Division, with the occasional participation in the First Division.
 That trend changed in the beginning of the 80's, with team being able to maintain respectable placings and playing for several consecutive years in the top tier.
 The highlight was a 5th place in the 1990–91 season that enabled the club to participate in European competitions for the first (and so far only) time.
 In the 1991–92 UEFA Cup, Salgueiros played Cannes in the first round and lost on penalties.
 Among the players in the French team was Zinedine Zidane.
 Salgueiros last participation in the first division was in the 2001–02 season.

 Decline and resurgence

 In 2004–05, facing perhaps its biggest economical crisis since its foundation, the senior football team was administratively relegated from the second division to the third-tier league.
-Due to the financial crisis, all the players in that season were non-professional, mostly upgraded players from the junior team.
+Due to the financial crisis, all the players in that season were non-professional, mostly promoted players from the youth teams.
 The club had also recently lost its emblematic stadium, (Estádio Engenheiro Vidal Pinheiro), which had been sold to the city hall in order to build a subway station at its location, and had no home arena in which to play their matches or to practice.
 Due to the dramatic financial situation and debts, with the club prevented from registering professional players, the senior team ceased to exist at end of the season.